PhD in Consumer Behavior and Family Economics

 Research: Consumer decision making as it relates to health, nutrition and human wellbeing behavioral economics with the goal of providing useful information for individuals, health care entities, and policy makers.

-Research: How people interact in the marketplace, using theories from psychology, economics, and behavioral-industrial organization.
+Research: How people interact in the marketplace, using theories from psychology and behavioral-industrial organization.

 Research: Consumer well-being.